 The guidebook calls this 12a/b, but I would lean more on the "b" side, IMO.
-For crude comparison sake, I thought this route was harder than Freeform, Phase Dance, Helter Skelter, or Sleight of Hand (in Ten Sleep).
-About the same or harder than Little Mecca or Happiness in Slavery (Ten Sleep).
+For crude comparison sake, I thought this route was harder than Freeform

 Half a dozen bolts or so.
-Long draw helpful on the last clip.
+A long draw is helpful on the last clip.
 I stick clipped the first one.

 Jan 26, 2013